HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 ```
 You'll be prompted to enter the password.
 This was the password we obtained on the [previous level](#level-1-2).

-Once connected, use the `ls` command to confirm that the correct file is stored in our current directory.
+Once connected, I used the `ls` command to confirm that the correct file is stored in our current directory.

-Once confirmed, we'll use the `cat` command to print out the contents of the file.
+Once confirmed, I used the `cat` command to print out the contents of the file.
 Since the filename contains spaces, the cat command won't work unless we enclose the name in quotation marks, as it will interpret each word as a separate filename.
 The command should look like this:

 ```bash
 cat "spaces in this filename"